mattermost/docs/source/install/install-kubernetes-cluster.rst

 Kubernetes cluster you can skip to Confirm Resource Requirements.
 Note that the Kubernetes-specific CLI tool, `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`__, also needs to be installed and configured.

-It’s recommended that you have an understanding of basic Kubernetes concepts (such as pods) and actions (such as start, stop, redeploy, update).
+It’s recommended that you have an understanding of basic Kubernetes concepts (such as deployments, pods) and actions (such as start, stop, redeploy, update).
 It's also advisable to consult the `official Kubernetes setup documentation <https://kubernetes.io/docs/setup/>`__ on how to set up a cluster in your environment.
 If you’re unsure about which environment you want to use for your Kubernetes cluster, we